• Skip to primary navigation

 On the other hand, you can also make this DIY room spray without using witch hazel and using vodka + essential oils instead.
 It works wonderfully.

 That said, I just can’t bring myself to waste vodka on a homemade air freshener!
-That sh*t is for drinking and deliciousness.
-Witch hazel works fine.

-DIY room spray with essential oils in a blue cobalt spray bottle with essential oils and mini fake plants around it
+DIY room spray with essential oils in a blue cobalt spray bottle with essential oils and mini fake plants around it.

 Ingredients